top of page

 • Defiance may express a need for control or autonomy.

 Our job isn’t to stop the behavior, but to decode it.
+Ask yourself:

 “What is my child trying to tell me right now?”